egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 draft = "true"
 +++

-You know exactly what to do.
+You know exactly what would be right.

-What would be the right action in order to turn the situation.
-And you know you could do it.
+You know what needs to be done in order to turn the situation.
+And you could do it.

 Yet, you hesitate.